loe/journal/_posts/2008-3-28-rails-stack.md

 `$ mongrel_rails start`

-A daemon with the application should now be running on port 3000. `ctrl+c` to stop the server, lets move on to "mongrel_cluster":http://mongrel.rubyforge.org/wiki/MongrelCluster
+A daemon with the application should now be running on port 3000. `ctrl+c` to stop the server, lets move on to [mongrel_cluster](http://mongrel.rubyforge.org/wiki/MongrelCluster)

 ### Mongrel Cluster

-"Mongrel Cluster":http://mongrel.rubyforge.org/wiki/MongrelCluster will manage a pool of mongrels that nginx will reverse proxy requests to.
+[Mongrel Cluster](http://mongrel.rubyforge.org/wiki/MongrelCluster) will manage a pool of mongrels that nginx will reverse proxy requests to.

 bq.
 Mongrel_cluster is a GemPlugin that wrappers the mongrel HTTP server and simplifies the deployment of webapps using a cluster of mongrel servers.
 Mongrel_cluster will conveniently configure and control several mongrel servers, or groups of mongrel servers, which are then load balanced using a reverse proxy solution.

-The "wiki":http://mongrel.rubyforge.org/wiki/MongrelCluster has more extensive documentation, right now we will only look at the basics.
+The [wiki](http://mongrel.rubyforge.org/wiki/MongrelCluster) has more extensive documentation, right now we will only look at the basics.

 `# mongrel_rails cluster::configure -e production -p 8000 -N 3 -c /path/to/your/application -a 127.0.0.1 --user mongrel --group mongrel`